dph22/dph22.github.io/README.md

 **Participation as Critic in the Final Project Presentations of the course "Smart Cities" led by Associate Professor Christoph Raetzsch**
 Department of Media and Journalism Studies, Aarhus University, Denmark 2022

+**Linking Teaching & Research Grant “Visualising Sustainability in Design Studios”, with BSc Architecture, BEng Architecture and Environmental Engineering, and BA Architecture and Planning Programmes**
+Department of Architecture and the Built Environment, University of the West of England, United Kingdom 2020

+**Development of Curriculum for a New Undergraduate Course on AI and Art, as part of a research project in the same areas with a grant from the Centre for Applied Computing and Interactive Media (ACIM)**
+School of Creative Media, City University of Kong Kong, Hong Kong SAR 2019

 **Invited Jury Member of the Committee for International MArch Programme** Faculty of Architecture, KU Leuven/Ghent, Belgium